IBM/ddc-cloud-native-security-labs/workshop/lab-03/README.md

     open-liberty-builder-1-build          0/1     Completed   0          3h5m
     ```

     You can also view these on the OpenShift dashboard if you navigate to `Workloads` > `Pods` and look for your new pod.
-It should start with `authors2-`.
+Make sure you are in your personal project and not in `default`.
+The pod name should start with `authors2-`.

 1. Once you have verified that the new pod is running, enter the following command to view the application routes.